 Turmoil in the financial markets adversely affects economic activity.
 This turmoil (including the effect of any perceived or actual economic recession) subjects our borrowers to financial stress which could impair their ability to satisfy their obligations to us.
-During periods of economic stress, delinquencies and losses may increase and losses may be substantial.
+During periods of economic stress, delinquencies and losses may be substantial.